LucasBoTang/Customer_Segments/README.md

 # Data Scientist Nanodegree
 # Unsupervised Learning
-## Project3: Identify Customer Segments with Arvato
+## Project 3: Identify Customer Segments with Arvato

 This project is a part of Udacity Data Science Nanodegree.
 In this project AZ Direct and Arvato Financial Solutions have provided two datasets one with demographic information about the people of Germany, and one with that same information for customers of a mail-order sales company.
 We apply unsupervised learning techniques on demographic and spending data for a sample of German households.
 We preprocess the data, apply dimensionality reduction techniques, and implement clustering algorithms to segment customers with the goal of optimizing customer outreach for a mail order company.